 - Research: Find out the specific requirements and procedures for obtaining a local background check in the country you are traveling to.

 - Documentation: Gather all the necessary documents, such as identification, proof of residency, and any other required paperwork.
+In some cases, you may also need to provide school records or educational certificates as part of the required documentation.

 - Application: Fill out the application form for the local background check, providing accurate and complete information.